 What are those challenges facing the Berkshire Museum and other museums?

 One of challenges museums face in general today is their relevancy.
 Taking a look at their traditional role as preservers and protectors and interpreters of objects for the public good.
 That role has been evolving.
-Museums are now engaged as always, with art and culture but also with social, educational, and economic issues in the community.
+Museums will continue to be engaged as always, with art and culture.
+But museums are now getting more involved with social, educational, and economic issues in the community.
 Good local, regional, even national museums are hubs, culturally, socially, intellectually, educationally.
-How we balance all of those roles together to make sure we’re doing the greatest good for our community is a challenge.
+Balancing all of those roles to make sure we’re doing the greatest good for our community is a welcome challenge.

 How would your friends describe you?

 I walk the line between introvert and extrovert expertly.
-I love interacting with people especially when it comes to museum things and community things.
-But I also love my alone time get to think about new ideas new ways we could be doing things.
+I love interacting with people especially when it comes to museum things and community engagement.
+But I also love my alone time, when I get to think about new ideas and new ways we could be doing things.
 For me, that balance works.
-I like camping and paddling kayaks and canoes.
+I like camping, and paddling kayaks and canoes.
 Every summer, I’m out to the Badlands to dig up Eocene and Oligocene fossils.
-And I’m an avid astronomer.
+And I’m an avid naked-eye astronomer.

 What are you proudest to have accomplished at the South Florida Museum?

 The South Florida museum is not unlike the Berkshire Museum.
-It’s not quite the same history but for the past 75 years the South Florida Museum has been home to a remarkable and eclectic collection, a state-of-the-art digital planetarium, and no one knew how to make sense of all the stuff we had and how it all held together in one museum.
-I’m proud of working with our very talented and creative staff to really unify the collection, to create ways for our visitors to connect objects to have a better sense of their place in it, how the world came to be the way it is, how cultures came to be the way they are and do that in a way that’s evergreen.
+It’s not quite the same history but for the past 75 years the South Florida Museum has been home to a remarkable and eclectic collection, a state-of-the-art digital planetarium, and a manatee aquarium and no one quite knew how to make sense of all the stuff we had and how it all held together in one museum.
+I’m proud of working with our very talented and creative staff to really unify the collection, to create ways for our visitors to connect with objects to spur the exploration of how the world came to be the way it is, and how cultures came to be the way they are, and do that in a way that’s evergreen – creating new experiences and insights with every visit.
 We combatted the ‘been-there- done-that-ism’ to make sure that the museum experience is ever changing.
 We want people to grow with the museum so that as you come back you appreciate it in different ways.
 Imagine this museum captivating a pre-school student through school, and beyond, until they return as a great grandparent with their pre-school grandchild.

 What are you looking forward to in moving to the Berkshires?

 I’m looking forward to reconnecting with skiing and hiking where there are actually hills and mountains.
 We don’t have that in Florida.
 I’m looking forward to the change of seasons, something I’ve come to miss dearly.
 And the food.
 I think I have a list of about 70 must-try restaurants in the region.
-I am really enthused with the farm to table movement that’s there.
-The real connection restaurants have with agricultural community.
+I am really enthused with the farm to table movement that’s there – the real connection restaurants have with agricultural community.
 As an astronomer, I love to connect with the night time sky.
-So I’m really looking forward to what I’ve seen are gorgeous dark skies and getting other people out there with me.
+So I’m really looking forward to the Berkshires’ gorgeous dark skies and getting other people out there with me.